 With very few exceptions, student visa interviews are short yet comprehensive.
 Many people apply for student visa, and embassies and consulates are under considerable pressure to conduct a quick but thorough interview.
 You can better help this process (and improve your chances of success) by making sure that you give clear and concise answers to all questions.
 Be sure to answer questions directly and try not to offer unnecessary information.

 Contact Our Los Angeles Visa Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, our dedicated Los Angeles immigration lawyer has a proven track record of success handling F-1 visas and J-1 visas.
+At the Goldstein Immigration Lawyers, our dedicated immigration lawyer in Los Angeles has a proven track record of success handling F-1 visas and J-1 visas.
 If you are a foreign student working on acquiring an American student visa, we can help you overcome and hurdles that might arise.